nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/collapse/README.md

 ## Module Description

 `<nuxeo-se-collapse>` creates a collapsible element, to toggle the display of content.
 By default, the content will be collapsed.
 Use `opened` or `toggle()` to show/hide the content.
+This element provides somme additional configuration options to the `<nuxeo-card>` element, including:
+ - header styling
+ - collapsible div content styling
+ - can be used anywhere without using a `<nuxeo-card>`

 ## Installation